 The Twins invited Lasher to spring training in 1964, but he did not make the team as he had in 1963.
 The Twins sent Fred to play for the Atlanta Crackers in the International League.
 Future major league manager Jack McKeon managed the Crackers.
 Lasher did not stay in Atlanta very long, for the Twins sent him back to Charlotte.

-As a Toledo Mud Hen, Fred pitched in nine games before another promotion.
-He struck out 17 batters in 17 innings and posted a minuscule 0.53 ERA.
+As a Toledo Mud Hen, Fred pitched in nine games before another promotion, having struck out 17 batters in 17 innings and posting a minuscule 0.53 ERA.
 Tigers pitcher Johnny Podres went on the disabled list with tendinitis in his left elbow.
 While reliever Fred Gladding had pitched well earlier in the season, he was apparently worn out.
 This enabled Lasher to return to the majors after being away for four years.
-Manager Mayo Smith called Lasher to the mound in his first game with the Tigers on August 13 in a clutch situation.
+Manager Mayo Smith called Lasher to the mound in his first game with the Tigers on August 13, 1967 in a clutch situation.
 Light-hitting Ray Oyler had hit a three-run homer early in the game to give the Tigers the lead.
 Starter Earl Wilson gave up a home run in the seventh inning, and the Tigers were narrowly leading the Orioles, 3–2.
 Lasher entered the game in the eighth inning and pitched two scoreless innings.
 Lasher retired three future Hall of Famers—Luis Aparacio, Brooks Robinson, and Frank Robinson—to help the Tigers secure a key pennant-race win.
 The win gave Wilson his 16th victory and provided Lasher his first major league save.

 Lasher got a taste of his first pennant drive after missing some quality opportunities when the Twins won the 1965 American League pennant.
 Fred had an unsuccessful second appearance, but got two huge outs for Denny McLain one week later for his second save.
-Another highlight for Lasher included a three-inning appearance on August 22 in front of 40,291 at Tiger Stadium against the Twins.
+Another highlight for Lasher included a three-inning appearance on August 22 in front of 40,921 at Tiger Stadium against the Twins.
 Lasher earned his first major league victory against his former team.
 Fred struck out four and gave up only one hit.
 Then, on, September 3, the Tigers played at Metropolitan Stadium against the Twins and their 43,444 faithful fans.
 Earl Wilson pitched 5.1 innings and was on his way to a shutout.
-Smith lifted Wilson, and Lasher entered the game.
+Smith lifted Wilson, and Lasher entered the game with the bases loaded.
 Fred pitched a rare 3.2-inning save to preserve a key victory for the Tigers.
 Lasher added six strikeouts.

 Fred had a successful run late in the season and was one of the young Tigers hot hands Mayo Smith used, including future National League Cy Young Award winner Mike Marshall.
 Lasher responded with nine saves and two victories.
 His ERA was 1.35 at one point in September, and his fortunes were going well.
 Unfortunately, the Tigers lost a close game on September 18 in Tiger Stadium against the eventual pennant-winning Boston Red Sox.
 Lasher gave up a homer to Triple Crown winner and MVP Carl Yastrzemski with one out in the ninth inning, and the Red Sox tied the game at five runs.
 In the 10th inning, Boston’s Dalton Jones hit a solo homer off reliever Marshall, and the Red Sox won the game, tying the Tigers for first place with identical 85–66 records.
 Lasher had a couple of rough outings after that game, but rebounded on October 1 with a solid two-inning performance in the first game of the final-day doubleheader against the California Angels.
 The Tigers fell short in the pennant drive, but Lasher gained some key experience in crucial games that helped him and the Tigers in 1968.
 Lasher finished the 1967 season with 30 innings pitched and a 3.90 ERA to go along with a 2–1 record and nine saves, his career high for a single season.